 The Rondout Creek originates at the Rondout Reservoir just to the south of the Catskills, skirting the backside of the Shawangunk Ridge and passing northeast through Kerhonkson and Accord before traversing through a pass in the foothills of the Shawangunks in Rosendale.
 My friend Morgan and I were embarking after the Rondout had met the Wallkill River in northern Rosendale and become a few hundred feet wide.

 Morgan is well aware of my proclivities for lax planning, so was unflummoxed when I arrived at A Day Away Kayak rentals just south of Kingston ten minutes late.
 I had my own kayak, but Morgan had to rent one, and, according to my loose plan, we were to drive south along the Rondout until we arrived at an unsuspecting person’s yard I had selected on Google Maps and launch.

-Cooler heads (Morgan’s) prevailed, however, and we found a fishing area to launch from along the road about a mile south of the kayak joint.
+Cooler heads (Morgan’s) prevailed, however, and we found a fishing area to launch from along the road about a mile upriver from the kayak joint.
 We plunged our craft into the creek and set off.